MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

   installation.
 - `REGISTER_MANIFEST` - This property controls the option for registering the Windows Event Logging manifest.
-- `ADD_PATH` - This property controls the option for adding PowerShell to the Windows PATH environment varilable.
+- `ADD_PATH` - This property controls the option for adding PowerShell to the Windows PATH environment variable.

 The following example shows how to silently install PowerShell with all the install options enabled.